Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Examples

-The pressure and velocity solutions to the wedge slider for the Reynolds and the Stokes equations are shown in \cref{wedge} for $H_\text{in}=2$, $H_\text{out}=1$, $l_\text{in}=l_\text{out}=7$, $l_\text{wedge}=2$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
+The pressure and velocity solutions to the wedge slider for the Reynolds and the Stokes equations are shown in \cref{wedge_l2} for $H_\text{in}=1$, $H_\text{out}=2$, $l_\text{wedge}=2$, $l_\text{in}=l_\text{out}$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
 For this case of a moderately sloped wedge, the Reynolds equation is a fair approximation to the Stokes equation.
-However, the vertical velocity $v$ corresponding to the Reynolds equation is not $x$-continuous at the discontinuities in the surface gradient, and the discontinuity in $v$ is more pronounced when the height is larger.
-As the slope of the wedge increases, the wedge slider limits to the backward facing step, and the solution of the Reynolds equation diverges from that of the Stokes equation.
+However, the vertical velocity $v$ corresponding to the Reynolds equation is not $x$-continuous at the discontinuities in the surface gradient, furthermore, the discontinuity in $v$ is more pronounced when the height is larger.

+{As the slope of the wedge increases, the wedge slider approaches the solution to the backward facing step. \cref{wedge_l1/8} depicts the pressure and velocity solutions to the wedge slider for the Reynolds and the Stokes equations, now with $l_\text{wedge}=0.125$ to induce a steeper slope.
+The remaining parameters are consistent with the previous example; the total length is fixed at $L=16$ and $l_\text{in}=l_\text{out}=(L-l_\text{wedge})/2$.
+For the wedge slider with a steep slope, the solutions of the Reynolds and Stokes equations clearly differ.
+In the solution to the Reynolds equation, the discontinuities in $v$ are pronounced and the magnitude of velocity in the region of the large surface gradient is amplified.
+Moreover, the corner flow recirculation seen in the Stokes solution to the steep wedge slider and the backward facing step is not observed in the solution to the Reynolds equation.}